 Scientists spot several stars that appear to be wrapped by Dyson Spheres

-A Dyson Sphere, could come in various forms, including rings, bubbles, or swarms of satellites, all designed to capture a star’s energy output
+A Dyson Sphere, could come in many forms, including rings, bubbles, or swarms of satellites, all designed to capture a star’s energy output

 The search for alien life has taken various forms, from seeking Earth-like planets to listening for extraterrestrial signals.
 For over 60 years, one intriguing concept in this search is the idea of a Dyson Sphere.